+Place heddle around the first warp and loop onto heddle bar.
+Continue doing this with every other warp.
 (After this you will put heddles on the other warps and attach those to the other heddle bar allowing each set of warps to be raised separately).

+Step Thirty-One

-Step Thirty-One Release screw and reinsert bar.
-Tighten screws using Allan wrench.
+Release screw and reinsert bar.
+Tighten screws.
 Make sure bar is flush with side of brass holder.